EvilWhales/EvilGinx-PHISHLETs-Custom/README.md

 Whenever possible, we will post new PHISHLETS / Information about tool customization.
 You also need to participate in order to develop this project.
 ____________________

-Evilginx 3 [PHISHLET] by Evi1Grey5 [CUSTOM CREATION / FREE / DEVELOPMENT]
+Evilginx 3 [PHISHLET] by INJECT [CUSTOM CREATION / FREE / DEVELOPMENT]
 <img align="left" src="https://injectexp.dev/assets/img/logo/logo1.png">

 Contacts: